SpaceCodelab/realtime-collaborative-editor/README.md

 npm run dev
 ```

+---

-### Testing Multi-Client Editing
+## 🧪 Testing Multi-Client Editing

 1. Start the dev server: `npm run dev`
 2. Open `http://localhost:3000` in your browser
-3. You'll be prompted for a username (or use saved one)
+3. Enter a username (or use saved one)
 4. A new document will be created automatically, or navigate to `/doc/:docId` for a specific document
 5. **Open the same URL in multiple browser tabs/windows** to test collaboration
 6. Type in one tab and see changes appear in real-time in other tabs